TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Json/Index.rst

 Json
 ====

-..  versionadded:: 12.3
-    The TCA field type `json` has been added to TYPO3 Core.

 When using the `json` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.
 A developer does not need to define this field in an extension's